ahmadelgamal/README-Gen-Pro/README.md

 ## Installation
 1. Download or Clone this repository.
 1. If you downloaded the zipped version of this repo, then unzip it in the desired directory.
+1. Go to the command line (if you're not there already).
-1. Change directory to `README-Gen-Pro`.
+1. Change the directory to `README-Gen-Pro`.
-1. Install modules: `npm install`.
+1. Run: `npm install` to install the `inquirer` module.

 ## Usage